Off-policy Evaluation with Deeply-abstracted States: Additional Experimental Details

 \subsubsection{CartPole-v0}

 \textbf{Data generating processes}

 We manually insert 296 irrelevant features in the state, each following a first order auto-regressive model (AR(1))

 We also define a new state-action-dependent reward as where $s_{t,1}$ and $s_{t,3}$ are the first feature (cart position) and third feature (pole angle) of the state $s_t$, to replace the original constant rewards.
-The number of trajectories $n$ in the offline dataset is chosen from $\{5, 8, 15,30\}$, where each trajectory contains approximately 40 decision points.
+The number of experiences $n$ in the offline dataset is chosen from $\{200, 400, 1000,2000\}$.
 The target policy is determined by the pole angle: we push the cart to the left if the angle is negative and to the right if it is positive.
 Namely,